 6501: (northwest corner of the intersection) Jones Richfield Service Station; there is now a apartment building with offices at sidewalk level, built in 1998.

-6256: (southeast corner of the intersection): Cline’s Service and Auto Repair; now the site of the Wedgewood Food Market, built in 1976.
+6256: (southeast corner of the intersection): Gray’s Service Station and Cline’s Auto Repair; now the site of the Wedgwood Food Market, built in 1976-1977.

 Intersection of NE 68th Street